 1. Implement operational practices that prioritize the customers.

-2. Create, enforce, and adopt policies to make them more customer-centric.
+2. Create, enforce, and adopt more customer-centric policies.

 Zappos is well-known for being a customer-centric company, thanks to policies like:

 - The ability to send back shoes you don't like free of charge

 - Free shipping both ways to reduce risk for the customer

 This represented a really bold shift in delivering a service that met what customers were looking for and it came from a commitment to listening and responding to customer needs.

 For example, Zappos didn't originally start with a 365-day return policy.
 But an internal company culture that put the customer first and allowed itself to test and tweak its business processes encouraged the evolution of the return policy over time.
 As Tony Hsieh put it, "Originally, our returns policy was only 30 days, but we kept increasing it at the urging of our customers, who became more loyal as we lengthened the returns period."